himnabil/dojo-dare-to-quiz/README.md

 US 1 : as a player I ask a question to another player ,( no persistence, no secuity , no check for player)

-US 2 : as a player I answer the last question asked to me
+US 2 : as a player I answer the questions in the order asked to me

 US 3 : as a player I know how much quizCoins I have